 Dorothy Hyman Sports Club – Artificial Pitch Resurface

-McArdle Sport Tec and partners TigerTurf, 3G Football Foundation pitch officially opened on the 9th March.
+McArdle Sport Tec and TigerTurf’s 3G Football Foundation pitch officially opened on the 9th March.

 The previous artificial pitch had been decommissioned in 2012 after it had been deemed unsafe.
-The new pitch layout includes an extension to the footprint playing area, as well as replacing the existing floodlighting and installing ball stop perimeter fencing.
+The works on the new pitch layout included building an extension to the footprint playing area, replacing the existing floodlighting, and installing ball stop perimeter fencing.

 This facility was made possible due to a grant of £361,598 awarded by the Premier League & The FA Facilities Fund, which is delivered by the largest sports charity in the UK, the Football Foundation.
-Funds are generated by the Premier League, The FA and Government via Sport England making these grants available to develop new and refurbished grassroots sporting facilities.
+Funds are generated by the Premier League, FA, and Government via Sport England, making these grants available to develop new and refurbished grassroots sporting facilities.

 The pitch was officially opened on the 9th March by Premier League assistant referee Scott Ledger, and joined by Darren England, Stephen Lodge & Sir Stephen Houghton CBE.
-Attending guest of honour was infamous Olympic sprinter Dorothy Hyman which the sports centre is named after, who represented GB in the 100m and 200m events in the Commonwealth Games and Olympic Games in 1960 & 1964.
+Attending guest of honour was infamous Olympic sprinter Dorothy Hyman, who the sports centre is named after.
+She represented GB in the 100m and 200m events in the Commonwealth Games and Olympic Games in 1960 & 1964.

 Cllr Roy Miller, Cabinet Spokesperson for Place, said: